 It landed on her cheek as hard and fast as a storm, leaving Aira no time to react.

-Shocked, while still on the floor, holding one hand againts her bruised cheek, she stared both at his face and at his strange outfit.
-They were not clothes modern people would willingly wear, unless required by their profession or they were attending some sort of convention.
-But, did she dwell on it?
+Shocked, while still on the floor, holding one hand against her bruised cheek, she stared both at his face and at his strange outfit.
+They were not clothes modern people would willingly wear unless required by their profession or they were attending some sort of convention.
+But did she dwell on it?
 Not at all.

 Still blinded by anger, Aira did not say a word.

 “Aira!
 Let him go!
-Please!”, the young man asked, trying to pull her away.
+Please!” the young man asked, trying to pull her away, so gently that one would think he did not try at all.

 Aira did not let go, of course.
 Why would she?
 Instead, she also grabbed the woman by her perfect coiffure, which started to resemble a bird nest a few moments later.
 The mother and son kept screaming, and Aira showed no intention of yielding.